 - What can you do to keep yourself healthy?

-How much money will you need?
+How much money will you need to retire?

-If you already have a personal or household budget, update the info to reflect your imminent retirement.
-While your work costs will be reduced or even eliminated, you’ll spend more in other areas eg. medical costs, travel and maybe some ‘adventuring’.
+Assuming you have some savings and super, how much should you set aside?
+If you already have a personal or household budget, try updating the information to reflect your predicted spending in retirement.
+While your work costs will be reduced or even eliminated, you’ll spend more in other areas, for example, medical costs, travel and maybe some ‘adventuring’.

-And where will that money come from?
+where will your money come from?

+Ideally, soon-to-retire Australians have a diverse range of investments besides their super scheme and the family home.
+You can never do enough research.
 Have a look at ASIC’s Moneysmart website: their Financial Decisions at Retirement (PDF, 1.41MB) is particularly good.
 And NAB has a raft of resources you might find helpful.

 Down-sizing your home